 - Protagonists with flaws that surface as they transition from healthy to unhealthy emotions and behaviors.

-- Antagonists who see themselves as the heroes and heroines of their own stories, and don’t come off as cliched villains.
+- Antagonists who see themselves as the heroes and heroines of their own stories, and don’t appear as cliched villains.

 - Other Cast Members who play limited roles but add incremental emotions and behaviors that affect the story.

-Authors can select one of the nine types and choose the development level.
-Based on the state of the character, the emotions and behaviors range from best (i.e., secure) to worst (i.e., stress).
+You can select one of the nine types and choose the starting level of development.
+Based on the character’s reaction to a plot event, the emotions and behaviors range from best (i.e., secure) to worst (i.e., stress).

-As writers, we can use this information to create reactions to plot events, progressing the levels upward (healthy) or downward (unhealthy).
+As writers, we can use this information to progress the levels upward (healthy) or downward (unhealthy).

-I constructed a blueprint of the Enneagram Levels of Development as a quick reference to show a character’s range of emotions and behaviors:
+I created the Enneagram Levels of Development as a quick reference to show a character’s range of emotions and behaviors: